HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 3. Notifications will be sent to all GFE Contributors referenced in the Task resources submitted in step 2.
     * The notifications may be sent via FHIR subscriptions, which can be triggered by a create operation, or they may be out of band notifications using whatever mechanism the Coordination Platform chooses.

-4. Each GFE Contributor retrieves their respective [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) from the Coordination Platform, reviews the contents, and responds by updating the Task status appropriately and using a FHIR PUT operation to update the Task on the Coordination Platform FHIR endpoint.
+4. Each GFE Contributor retrieves their respective [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) from the Coordination Platform, reviews the contents, and responds by updating the `Task.status` appropriately and using a FHIR PUT operation to update the Task on the Coordination Platform FHIR endpoint.
-    * If the contributor accepts the task, Task.status shall be changed to `accepted`.
+    * If the contributor accepts the task, `Task.status` shall be changed to `accepted`.
-    * If the contributor declines the task, Task.status shall be changed to `rejected` and the reason for the rejection should be placed in Task.statusReason.
+    * If the contributor declines the task, `Task.status` shall be changed to `rejected` and the reason for the rejection should be placed in `Task.statusReason`.

 5. After each GFE Contributor has updated their respective [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html), the GFE Coordination Requester is notified of the changes (same process as step 3) and reviews the updates.
 If a GFE Contributor has rejected, the GFE Coordination Requester may choose to replace the contributor or cancel the entire request depending on the reason if one is provided in `Task.statusReason` (e.g. if a key participant is unable to participate due to a proposed date of service, the GFE Coordination Requester may wish to cancel the entire request and make a new request with a time that works for that participant).

-6. After accepting a [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html), each GFE Contributor creates a GFE Bundle with their good faith estimate and any supporting resources.
-They then attach that bundle to their [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html), sets the status to “completed” and does an HTTP PUT operation to update the task.
+6. After accepting a [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html), each GFE Contributor creates a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) with their good faith estimate (consisting of one or more GFE Claim resources) and any supporting resources.
+They then attach that bundle to their [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html), sets the status to `completed` and does an HTTP PUT operation to update the task.

-7. At any time after the initial creation of the GFE Coordination Task on the Coordination Platform the GFE Coordination Requester may retrieve the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) by calling the [$gfe-retrieve operation](OperationDefinition-GFE-retrieve.html).
-This is often done after verifying the [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) for each contributor has been set to completed or a time limit has been reached.
-To create the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) triggered by the call to the [$gfe-retrieve operation](OperationDefinition-GFE-retrieve.html), the Coordination Platform will:
+7. At any time after the initial creation of the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) on the Coordination Platform the GFE Coordination Requester may retrieve the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) by calling the [$gfe-retrieve operation](OperationDefinition-GFE-retrieve.html).
+This is often done after verifying the [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) for each contributor has been set to `completed` or a time limit has been reached.
+To create the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) triggered by the call to the [$gfe-retrieve operation](OperationDefinition-GFE-retrieve.html), the Coordination Platform will:
-    * Retrieve all GFE Bundle resources for each completed task
+    * Retrieve all [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) resources for each completed task
-    * Create GFE Missing Bundles for each incomplete task
+    * Create [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html)s for each incomplete task
-    * Create a GFE Collection Bundle containing all GFE Bundle and GFE Missing Bundle resources, and return it in the body of the operation
+    * Create a [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) containing all [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) and [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html) resources, and return it in the body of the operation

-8. GFE Coordination Requestor provides the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) to the patient directly, or optionally for insured patients, proceeds to the [GFE Submission and AEOB Workflow]( gfe_submission_and_aeob_overview.html) and submits the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) to the Payer.
-(If a Coordination Platform submits a GFE Collection Bundle to a payer, it takes on the role of a GFE Submitter acting on behalf of the provider)
+8. GFE Coordination Requestor provides the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) to the patient directly, or optionally for insured patients, proceeds to the [GFE Submission and AEOB Workflow]( gfe_submission_and_aeob_overview.html) and submits the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) to the Payer.
+(If a Coordination Platform submits a [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) to a payer, it takes on the role of a GFE Submitter acting on behalf of the provider)

     Note: This IG does not require GFE coordination to take place in order for providers to submit GFEs to payers, nor does it require the output of the GFE coordination be submitted to a payer.

-    Note: This [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) should be provided to either the patient or submitted to the payer with the same resources as it was received from the Coordination Platform, including the [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html)s.
-This is important so that the patient can be made aware of any missing estimates when they receive the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) or [AEOB Bundle](StructureDefinition-davinci-pct-aeob-bundle.html).
+    Note: This [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) should be provided to either the patient or submitted to the payer with the same resources as it was received from the Coordination Platform, including the [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html)s.
+This is important so that the patient can be made aware of any missing estimates when they receive the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) or [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html).

-9. The GFE Coordination Requester updates the status of the GFE Coordination Task to `completed` and sets a statusReason using an HTTP Put operation on the Coordination Platform's FHIR Server.
+9. The GFE Coordination Requester updates the status of the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) to `completed` and sets a statusReason using an HTTP Put operation on the Coordination Platform's FHIR Server.

-    Notes: GFE Coordination tasks should be marked as completed and should not be marked as cancelled if the GFE Collection Bundle is being delivered to the patient or payer.
+    Notes: [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html)s should be marked as completed and should not be marked as cancelled if the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) is being delivered to the patient or payer.

-    GFE Contributors may receive notifications on task status changes which could be used as an indication that a coordination activity has been completed though they may not have completed their task by providing a GFE Bundle.
+    GFE Contributors may receive notifications on task status changes which could be used as an indication that a coordination activity has been completed though they may not have completed their task by providing a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html).

-    Additionally GFE Coordination Requesters may want to notify GFE Requesters, through means not directly addressed in this IG, when a GFE Bundle has been passed on the the patient or payer and include an indication as to whether they had a GFE Bundle included in the GFE Collection Bundle.
+    Additionally GFE Coordination Requesters may want to notify GFE Requesters, through means not directly addressed in this IG, when a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) has been passed on the the patient or payer and include an indication as to whether they had a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) included in the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html).

-10. GFE Coordination Requestor updates the status of each [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) to `closed` and uses an HTTP PUT to update the task on the Coordination Platform’s FHIR server.
+10. The Coordination Platform updates the status of the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) and each associated [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) `Task.businessStatus` to `closed`.

 #### Examples